BRAZIL visa for Indians

 Brazil Visa was the first Visa that I was trying to get for my South America trip.
 I was anxious.
 I had all the documents ready.
 My only concern was my employment status which was going to be ‘unemployed’ while traveling as I was going to quit my job soon.
 Also, I had no other Visa on my passport except Sri Lanka to make my case stronger.

-Apart from me, there were all third party agents at the embassy with multiple forms and still my turn at the window took the longest.
+Apart from me, there were all third party agents at the embassy with multiple forms and still, my turn at the window took the longest.
 The lady at the counter went inside to speak to the Consular I guess then came back and asked me a couple of questions like ‘Are you looking for a job in Brazil’, ‘Do you know anyone there’, ‘Why Brazil/ South America’, ‘Can you speak Portuguese’, etc.

-I was very calm and told her in total honestly that I just want to travel the southern part of the continent for 3 months.
+I was very calm and told her in total honesty that I just want to travel the southern part of the continent for 3 months.
 She accepted the documents and told me I might be called for an interview which I was absolutely okay with as I was going to be in Mumbai during that time.

 I was not called for an interview.
-After 5 business days when I went to collect my passport I had my first Visa in place.
+After 5 business days when I went to collect my passport, I had my first Visa in place.
 90 days multiple entry.
 This was the moment I could see my trip taking shape.